BradJonesLLC/cdn_cloudfront_private/README.md

 # Amazon Cloudfront CDN private files integration

 This is an API module to assist with [serving private/protected content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html) through Amazon Cloudfront.
-It has an implied dependency on CDN module, however there is no UI and you will need to code specific business rules regarding what content to protect, and how.

 Access may be controlled by signed URLs (query string parameters) or a signed cookie.

-## General principles

-When signing URLs, we implement `hook_file_url_alter()`, which normally will be called after CDN module unless you have manually adjusted module weights.
-An event is then emitted to determine if the Uri being altered qualifies for protection and should be signed.
+This module has no UI and serves as an API for developers to respond to a Symfony event that requests input of the protection status of CDN-rewritten URIs.

 ## Known issues